derkork/simplegen/README.md

 #### Incremental generation

-Starting with SimpleGen 1.0.8 sources are generated incrementally.
+Sources are generated incrementally.
 This means that the generated files are only recreated when the input for them (e.g. templates, data, scripts) has changed.
 This avoids unnecessary re-compilation of generated code when the generated code hasn't actually changed.